AgomohC/AgomohC/README.md

 - 👀 I’m interested in the Javascript and its web applications

-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning VueJS

 - 📫 I'm open to front end, back end and full stack roles, I can be contacted via email at chinaemerema@gmail.com